-This is the definitive reading list for Irish Americans.
+This is the definitive reading list for Irish Americans on Book Lovers' Day.

-Tom Deignan, who writes his weekly column "Sidewalks" for the Irish Voice newspaper, sister publication to IrishCentral, is an expert in Irish American literature and often lectures on the topic.
+Tom Deignan, who writes his weekly column "Sidewalks" for the Irish Voice newspaper, sister publication of IrishCentral, is an expert in Irish American literature and often lectures on the topic.

 Taken from one of his lectures, here is his list of the all-time Irish American books to read, in no particular order.
 The list was compiled and published by Irish America Magazine in celebration of its 20th anniversary.